jonathanmann/jonathanmann.github.io/_posts/2015-08-05-intuition-for-monty-hall.md

 ---
 layout: post
 title: Modeling the Monty Hall Problem with Python
+comments: true
 image: http://jonathanmann.github.io/public/img/monty_hall.png
 excerpt: At first glance, the Monty Hall problem can seem counterintuitive, but, when viewed from the correct perspective, the appropriate strategy becomes abundantly apparent.
 ---